-In Section VIII.1, page 56, the applicant projects a capital expenditure of \$11,850, and, in Section II.1, page 23, states that BMA is not seeking State or Federal monies or charitable contributions to develop the project.
+In Section VIII.1, page 56, the applicant projects no capital expenditure for this project and, in Section II.1, page 23, states that BMA is not seeking State or Federal monies or charitable contributions to develop the project.
 Rather, the applicant states, BMA, through its parent company, FMC, "is taking on the financial burden to complete this addition of stations in an effort to bring dialysis treatment closer to the patient homes."
 The applicant goes on to state: